william-wall/Agile_Automated_CI_MEVN_Server/README.md

 Please note: The chats route requires socket.io which enables real-time chat, but this can only be seen functioning on a client side display.
 Authentication is also build into the front end via cloud based Firebase.

+Socket and Server were merged this time around to work on the same port, this is to ensure Socket works seamlessly on client deployment, not just locally.